styluslabs/nanovgXC/README.md

 The makefile creates the demo executable demo2_sdl(.exe) in Debug/ (make DEBUG=1) or Release/ (make DEBUG=0).

+Linux:
+* install SDL2 library and headers (libsdl2-dev package on Debian and Ubuntu)
+* run `make`

 Windows:
 * requires Visual C++ (free Visual Studio Community Edition is fine)
 * download GNU make built for Windows: http://www.equation.com/servlet/equation.cmd?fa=make and ensure it is available in the path
+* in `Makefile`, set `DEPENDBASE` to the parent folder containing all dependencies that `make` should track
 * open a Visual Studio command prompt (from the Start Menu) and run `make`

-Linux:
-* install SDL2 library and headers (libsdl2-dev package on Debian and Ubuntu)
-* run `make`

 iOS:
 * requires XCode to be installed (for iOS SDK) but can be built from command line